impleotv/sky-view-release/README.md

 *Released on 2025-11-05*

-!!! note "Editing the Docker Compose File"
+⚠️ *Editing the Docker Compose File*
     The docker-compose.yml file included with the installation contains a preconfigured reverse proxy (Caddy).
 If you don't need it or prefer to use a different service, simply remove the caddy service from the Docker Compose file.